Why is a self-adhesive film so popular?

 The Preparation of the Surface and the Tools that will Aid You

-After leveling the surface, you have to thoroughly clean it, making sure to get rid of dust, dirt, paint / varnish drips and, most importantly, grease stains.
-If you miss this step or fail to perform them efficiently, then the film will peel off.
+After leveling the surface, you have to thoroughly clean it, making sure to get rid of dust, dirt, paint/varnish drips, and, most importantly, grease stains.
+If you miss these steps or fail to perform them efficiently, then the film will peel off.
 It is best to degrease the surface with detergents, rather than chemicals like gasoline, alcohol or solvents.
 If you use these chemicals, the level of fire danger increases.
 Additionally, these chemicals release toxic fumes, which can lead to poisoning of the body.

 Preparing walls for pasting with film

 - A knife or scissors (Ensure it is sharp).